damien13williams/pokemon-trainer-app/README.md

 ## **Future Improvements Planned**
 - **User Authentication:** Allow user to be authorized by passwords.
 - **Delete Functionality:** Allow a user to delete their account or pokemon in their list.
+- **Authenticate Type:** Verify the type is correct with the given pokemon name the user tries to add.
 ---

 ## **Learning Outcomes**